declancm/virtualenv-creator/README.md

 # python-venv-creator
-A fast and easy python virtual environment created for linux with some pre-installed libraries.
+A fast and easy python virtual environment created for linux with some optional pre-installed libraries.

 ## Dependencies:
 The following need to be installed (installation commands are for Ubuntu / Debian):